 No, our competition entry fees include one analysis per script.

 Is there a way to enter for free?
 Do you provide fee waivers?

 Yes.
-You may send a money order through postal mail just as you would a check.
+You may send a money order or personal check through postal mail.
 Please be sure to include the name of your screenplay on your payment to ensure it is matched with your entry.
-All money orders must be in U.S. Dollars.
+All money orders and checks must be in U.S. Dollars.